Adiman007/Test-Technique-Libheros/README.md

      + backend info :
        * port
        * JWT_SECRET

+  + open a terminal => move to Backend directory => run `bun run index.js`

 - Frontend using React.js
+  + open another terminal => move to Frontend/lib-app directory => run `bun run dev`

-- populate.sql is the script to create the tables in PostgreSQL and add fake users for tests purposes
+- populate.sql is the script to create the tables in PostgreSQL and add fake users/todolist/todos for tests purposes